-This penalty will be triggered if the employer failed to offer Minimum Essential Coverage (MEC) to at least 95% of its full-time workforce and their dependents and at least one full-time employee receives a PTC.
+This penalty will be triggered if an ALE failed to offer Minimum Essential Coverage (MEC) to at least 95% of its full-time workforce and their dependents and at least one full-time employee receives a PTC.

 The “B” Penalty

-If the employer met the 95% offer threshold but failed to offer affordable and Minimum Value (MV) coverage to a full-time employee, the penalty assessed will be a “B” penalty instead of an “A” penalty.
+If the ALE met the 95% offer threshold but failed to offer affordable and Minimum Value (MV) coverage to a full-time employee, the penalty assessed will be a “B” penalty instead of an “A” penalty.

-This penalty is triggered for each full-time employee who receives a PTC when purchasing health insurance from a government exchange (like HR.gov) because he or she indicated to the exchange that they were not offered coverage by the employer, or the coverage they were offered was unaffordable and/or did not meet Minimum Value (MV).
+This penalty is triggered for each full-time employee who receives a PTC when purchasing health insurance from a government exchange (such as HR.gov) because he or she indicated to the exchange that coverage was not offered by the employer, or that the offered coverage was unaffordable and/or did not meet Minimum Value (MV).

 Here is an example of a 2019 monthly penalty calculation: $3,750/12 x [the number of full-time employees receiving PTCs for each month].

 4. Exchange Notices

-When an employee obtains a PTC, the Exchange issue notices to employers notifying them that the employee received a PTC and the organization will then have 90 days from the date of issue to contest why that is inaccurate or unjustified.
+When an employee obtains a PTC, in theory, the Exchange issues a notice to the employer that the employee received a PTC.
+The organization will then have 90 days from the date of issue to contest the notice as inaccurate or unjustified.

-Failure to successfully appeal an Exchange Notice will likely result in the exchange sending notice to the IRS, which then triggers the IRS Letter 226J, the IRS’s penalty notice for ACA non-compliance.
+Failure to successfully appeal an Exchange Notice will likely result in the Exchange sending notice to the IRS, which then triggers the IRS Letter 226J, the IRS penalty notice for ACA non-compliance.

-It is important to note that currently, the only trigger for an organization receiving Letter 226J is when a full-time employee goes to a federal or state health exchange and receives a PTC.
+It is important to note that the only trigger for an organization to receive a Letter 226J is when a full-time employee receives a PTC from a federal or state health exchange.